 Our goal is to continue building a differentiated, global biopharmaceutical company by acquiring, developing and commercializing transformative medicines for underserved patient populations.
-We aim to be an industry leader in rare diseases and targeted oncology.
+We aim to be an industry leader in rare diseases and targeted oncology and are advancing a diversified portfolio of programs with the intention of efficiently delivering safe and effective medicines to patients.

 The key elements of our strategy include: